When Is the Best Time

 - Bring a zoom camera and binoculars to observe the puffins.

-- Don't miss out on the black sandy beaches of Dyrhólafjary and Reynisfjara with its basalt columns.
+- Don't miss out on the black sandy beaches of Dyrhólafjary and Reynisfjara with their basalt columns.
 You even may spot seals.

 Plan Your Visit